9th8/up-to-date-real-world-haskell/14-using-parsec.md

 list of strings.
 The `st` can be ignored for now.

 Parsec programmers often omit type declarations, since we write so many small functions.
-Haskell\'s type inference can figure it out.
-We\'ve listed the types for the first example here so you can get a better idea of what\'s going on.
+Haskell's type inference can figure it out.
+We've listed the types for the first example here so you can get a better idea of what's going on.
 You can always use `:t` in `ghci` to inspect types as well.

 The `csvFile` uses a `do` block.
 As this implies, Parsec is a monadic